Human rights statement

 - finding different ways to help customers with their financial difficulties.

-- recognising the financial and social benefits of owning a home, and helping to overcome the barriers many people experience in buying, maintaining, and retaining a home.
+- recognising the financial and social benefits of owning a home, and helping to overcome the barriers many people experience in buying and accessing quality homes.

-- engaging with a range of policymakers across the political spectrum to champion the needs and interests of our customers.
+- engaging with regulators and policymakers to champion the needs and interests of our customers.

 We’re also helping to address housing needs through: